-Premiums earned in the first quarter by our various primary insurers were \$507 million in 2012 and \$426 million in 2011.
-The increase in premiums earned in 2012 was primarily due to increased volume from the Berkshire Hathaway Homestate Companies and premiums from Princeton Insurance Company.
+Premiums earned in the second quarter and first six months of 2012 by our various primary insurers increased \$117 million (28%) and \$198 million (23%), respectively, over the corresponding prior year amounts.
+The increases in premiums earned in 2012 were primarily due to increased volume of workers' compensation insurance from the Berkshire Hathaway Homestate Companies and premiums from Princeton Insurance Company.
 Premium volume of our primary insurers, in general, continues to be constrained by market conditions.
-We have the capacity and desire to write substantially more volume if market conditions improve.
-For the first quarter, our primary insurers produced underwriting gains of \$71 million in 2012 and \$56 million in 2011.
-Underwriting gains as a percentage of premiums earned for the first quarter of 2012 was 14%, which was relatively unchanged from 2011.
+We have the capacity and desire to write substantially more volume when market conditions improve.
+For the first six months, our primary insurers produced underwriting gains of \$122 million in 2012 and \$110 million in 2011.
+Underwriting gains as percentages of premiums earned in the first six months were approximately 12% in 2012 and 13% in 2011.